0xolishell/matic-docs/docs/develop/remix.md

 <br/>

 **Congratulations!
-You have successfully deployed the **HelloWorld** Smart Contract to the Mumbai, Polygon's testnet.** You can start interacting with your Smart Contract.
+You have successfully deployed the **HelloWorld** Smart Contract to the **Polygon Mumbai Testnet** You can start interacting with your Smart Contract.
 Check the deployment status at https://mumbai.polygonscan.com/.

 ## Verifying your Contract